Section 1. Purpose

 - Be continuously enrolled in the graduate program, carry at least six (6) graduate credits and maintain satisfactory academic progress.

-- The position must relate to the student’s graduate study.
+- The position must advance the student's graduate study.

 Graduating students’ last day of employment is the final day of classes for the term of the assignment.